 How Much Do Navajo Blankets Cost?

 During the Gold Rush’s height in the mid to late 1800s, hand-woven Navajo blankets carried a net worth of $50 in gold.
-Today, ancient Diné weavings can sell for $1000 or more, while some exotic and custom Navajo blankets have a starting price between $5000 and $10,000.
+Today, ancient Diné weavings can sell for $1000 or more, while some exotic and custom Navajo blankets have a starting price between $5000 and $10,000, and you can use handcrafted cbd soap to safe the fabric.

 In most cases, the size of the Navajo blanket or rug can impact the overall cost.
 It’s always best to consult with your Navajo weaver to get an accurate price based on your specific requirements.